 The reality of life is that you will not always be motivated to work.
-If everyone reported to work whenever they felt motivated to do so, majority of people would be unemployed.
+If everyone reported working whenever they felt motivated to do so, a majority of people would be unemployed.

 Let’s face it.
 For you to make progress, there are certain things you will ‘have to’ do.
 And in most cases, these undesirable tasks that constitute the daily grind that we call work are the ones that will propel you to success.

 Second, the perception that you can fake it until you make it is severely flawed.
 The only result that you will get out of ‘faking it’ is a fake one.
 If that is good enough for you, go ahead and fake it!

 However, if you model success, the likely outcome will definitely be success.
 But in modelling, you will have to factor your own individual strengths and peculiarities, and the environment within which you are operating.